morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/create-instancetype.md

 ```

-## {{% task %}} Create your own Instancetype with virtctl
+## {{% task %}} Create your own instance type with virtctl

-The `virtctl` tool is also capable of creating Instancetypes.
-You can define and create a similar Instancetype `u1.pico` with:
+The `virtctl` tool is also capable of creating instance types.
+You can define and create a similar instance type `u1.pico` with:

 ```bash
 virtctl create instancetype --namespaced --cpu 1 --memory 256Mi --name {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-u1-pico --namespace=$USER | kubectl create --namespace=$USER -f -
 ```

-Show the created Instancetype with
+Show the created instance type with:

 ```bash
 kubectl get vmf {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-u1-pico -o yaml --namespace=$USER
 ```

 The output will be similar to this one:

 ```yaml
 apiVersion: instancetype.kubevirt.io/v1beta1
 kind: VirtualMachineInstancetype